During Production Inspection Services (DUPRO)

 DUPRO inspections are often specified as part of a layered quality control strategy, particularly when pre-shipment inspections alone are not sufficient to manage production risk.

-When During Production Inspection Is the Right Control and When It Is Not
+When DUPRO Is the Right Control and When It Is Not

 However, DUPRO inspections do not replace: